2color/agency-matters/content/Posts/homelab.md

 With a persistent and memorable DNS name, I would forward ports so that my homelab server is reachable publicly even though it's behind NAT.

-There are many problems with this approach: you need to set up a TLS certificate (which addmitedly is easy with Caddy), and then probably another authentication layer.
+There are many problems with this approach: you need to set up a TLS certificate (which admittedly is easy with Caddy), and then probably another authentication layer.
 With multiple services, each with its own auth layer, the surface for potential exploits just grows.

 This is where Tailscale comes in with a slick and secure solution.

-## Tailscale: peer-to-peer mesh VPN
+## Tailscale: Peer-to-Peer Mesh VPN

-I was kind of aware of Tailscale as a way to have all your devices connected, but never really tried it until I read the blog post [How I use Tailscale](https://chameth.com/how-i-use-tailscale/) which was trending a couple of months ago on Hacker News, and really made the case for it.
+I was vaguely aware of Tailscale as a way to have all your devices connected, but never really tried it until I read the blog post [How I use Tailscale](https://chameth.com/how-i-use-tailscale/) which was trending a couple of months ago on Hacker News, and really made the case for it.

 Tailscale creates a mesh network between all your devices using WireGuard and importantly establishes peer-to-peer connections where possible.